 Supported by the National Science Foundation

-The application period for the 2017 program has ended.
+The application materials for the 2018 program will be coming soon.

-This REU focuses on field- and lab-based research in areas ranging from water quality and urban spring ecology to animal agriculture sustainability.
-Projects are supervised by university professors and vary from year-to-year based on the most current work being conducted at the University of Arkansas and partnering universities.
+This REU focuses on field- and lab-based research in areas such as water quality, sustainability, biofuels, and more.
+Projects are supervised by university professors and vary from year-to-year based on the most current work conducted at the University of Arkansas and partnering universities.

 The NSF REU program provides specific opportunities for Native American students to gain critical experience in developing and conducting scientific research.
 This program includes partnerships with Tribal governments to enhance the relevance and impact of research to local ecosystem management programs.

 For other REU programs offered by the University, visit reu.uark.edu.

 Frequently Asked Questions

 Students chosen to participate in the REU program will have the opportunity to rank their top three project options.
 Then the projects will be assigned based on those preferences.
 When there is a conflict, the faculty advisors will assign students to the project for which they are most qualified.

 The program lasts for 10 weeks during the period from late-May to early-August.
 In order to make the program accessible to students from various types of institutions, an attempt is made to schedule the program to in a way that will minimize conflicts with most college and university semester schedules--including traditional and quarterly setups.

 During the REU, students will be provided on-campus housing and a meal plan at no cost to the student.
 If a student chooses to live off-campus, the REU will provide a living allowance in addition to the regular stipend that each student receives.
 Additionally, students choosing to live off-campus must make their own arrangements; the REU is not responsible for arrangements that ultimately do not work out.
 If in doubt about the viability of securing a summer-only off-campus lease, for example, it's recommended that the students live on-campus in the dorms.